SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2s_loopback/readme.md

    (b) sync - I2S synchronous mode (4-pin mode: SCK and WS signals are shared between I2S transmit and receive blocks) and asynchronous mode (requires SCK and WS pins).
 Currently, the driver only supports ASYNC mode.
    (c) protocol - I2S/PCM protocol.
 Currently, the driver only supports I2S protocol.
-   (d) resolution - Audio data resolutions (12-bit, 16-bit, 20-bit, 24-bit and 32-bit)
+   (d) resolution - Audio data resolutions (16-bit, 24-bit and 32-bit)
    (e) data_size - Transfer buffer data type (8-bit, 16-bit and 32-bit)
    (f) sampling_rate - Audio sampling rate
    (g) transfer_type - Transfer type (Transmit, Receive, Transmit abort, and Receive abort)

-2. Transfers with 12-bit and 16-bit resolutions must use `uint16_t` data type buffer and pass SL_I2S_DATA_SIZE16 to data_size parameter in sl_i2s_xfer_config_t while configuring the transfer.
+2. Transfers with 16-bit resolution must use `uint16_t` data type buffer and pass SL_I2S_DATA_SIZE16 to data_size parameter in sl_i2s_xfer_config_t while configuring the transfer.
-3. Transfers with 20-bit, 24-bit and 32-bit resolutions must use `uint32_t` data type buffer and pass SL_I2S_DATA_SIZE32 to data_size parameter in sl_i2s_xfer_config_t while configuring the transfer.
+3. Transfers with 24-bit and 32-bit resolutions must use `uint32_t` data type buffer and pass SL_I2S_DATA_SIZE32 to data_size parameter in sl_i2s_xfer_config_t while configuring the transfer.
 4. Since 8-bit resolution is not supported, `uint8_t` data type buffer can use 16-bit resolution for transfer and pass SL_I2S_DATA_SIZE8 to data_size parameter in sl_i2s_xfer_config_t while configuring the transfer.
 While performing this operation, the data buffer should be typecast to (`uint16_t *`) and the transfer size should be half of the 8-bit data type buffer.
 (Refer to the I2S loopback application for more details).
 For 8-bit transfers, transfer size should be multiples of 4 (8,12,16,20...).
-5. Any I2S transfers with 16-bit, 20-bit and 32-bit resolutions should only have an even transfer size (8,10,12,14...).
+5. Any I2S transfers with 16-bit and 32-bit resolutions should only have an even transfer size (8,10,12,14...).
-6. Any I2S transfers with 12-bit and 24-bit resolutions should only have transfer size as multiples of 4 (8,12,16,20...).
+6. Any I2S transfers with 24-bit resolutions should only have transfer size as multiples of 4 (8,12,16,20...).
 7. I2S_LOOP_BACK macro is only used for I2S loopback applications to avoid clock generation from the receiver block during transfer.
 8. SCK frequency is calculated using `SCK = 2 * bit_width * sampling_frequency`.
 By default, I2S0 uses I2S_PLL_CLK as a clock source.
 This can generate any frequency range mentioned in section 6.11.7 of Si91x HRM.
 9. By default ULP_I2S/I2S1 uses ULP_MHZ_RC_CLK to support I2S operation in low-power states.
 This limits the maximum supported sampling frequency of ULP_I2S to 48kHz (32 MHz RC trims to 20MHz in sleep).